 In order for you to successfully include this within a policy or for you to create a policy on this alone, you must be able to show you are implementing this for a clear and justifiable reason.

-If you are refusing to hire or dismissing an employee due to the fact they have visible tattoos you may need to demonstrate you have an objective justification for your decision or reasoning.
+If you refuse to hire or dismiss an employee due to the fact they have visible tattoos, you may need to demonstrate you have an objective justification for your decision or reasoning.
 How does this affect your business?
-What are the negative implications on the business?
+What are the negative implications for the business?
 This needs to be clear in your mind before any action is taken.
-Legally however doing so is low risk.
+Legally, however, doing so is low risk.

 Can you dismiss an employee who you later discover has tattoos or who gets a tattoo during the course of their employment?